soivigol/soivigol-notes/readme.txt

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.

 1. Upload the plugin files to the `/wp-content/plugins/soivigol-notes` directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the 'Plugins' screen in WordPress

-== Frequently Asked Questions ==

-= A question that someone might have =

-An answer to that question.

-= What about foo bar? =

-Answer to foo bar dilemma.

 == Screenshots ==